skylinejs/skyline/apps/docs/docs/caching.md

 ```

+> Note: the diagram does not show the database as a separate column due to space constraints.

 <br />

 Server 1 wants to read `user:1` from the cache.
 As the user is not cached yet, he has to fetch the user from the database.
 To have the user cached for the next read operation, Server 1 writes the user to the cache.
 In the meantime, Server 2 updates the name of `user:1`.
 He then proceeds to write the updated user to the cache.